 Prisma Cloud runs on any implementation of Kubernetes, whether you build the cluster from scratch or use a managed solution (also known as Kubernetes as a service).
 We’ve tested and validated the install on:

 In some cases, there is a dedicated section for installing on a specific cloud provider’s managed solution.
 When there is no dedicated section, use the generic install method.

-Pivotal Container Service (PKS) is built on the latest stable OSS distribution of Kubernetes.
-Prisma Cloud always supports the latest version of Kubernetes, so installing Prisma Cloud on PKS is easy.
+VMware Tanzu Kubernetes Grid is built on the latest stable OSS distribution of Kubernetes.
+Prisma Cloud always supports the latest version of Kubernetes, so installing Prisma Cloud on TKG is easy.
 Follow the standard Kubernetes install procedure.